-- (1) Erosion control deposit account. - a.
-If a developer has more than one subdivision or multiple phases of a subdivision under construction, a single deposit account equal to the amount due for the largest of the developer's subdivisions or phases will be adequate (except in the case of a lake, where the maximum shall be as determined from time to time by city council). - b.
+- a.
+If a developer has more than one subdivision or multiple phases of a subdivision under construction, a single erosion control deposit account equal to the amount due for the largest of the developer's subdivisions or phases will be adequate (except in the case where a lake is situated within the property being developed where the maximum shall be as determined from time to time by city council). - b.
 Subdivisions for which the developer certifies that all houses within the subdivision will be sold at no more than the current housing and urban development home maximum per-unit subsidy for Dallas, Texas, shall be exempt from the initial erosion control deposit requirement.
 The city housing division shall determine whether the subdivision meets these criteria.
-Upon two or more violations of the erosion control standards of the stormwater ordinance, within the exempted subdivision, the director of engineering may, at his discretion, require the deposit to be paid in full, and may withhold inspections or stop work until the deposit is paid. - (2) Refund.
-After building permits have been issued for 90 percent of the lots within the development, the developer may request the return of the remainder of his deposit by submitting a written request to the director of engineering.
-If the developer fails to request the return of the remainder of his deposit, the city may initiate the refund of the balance to the party making such deposit at the address provided to the city by the developer in the same fashion as a refund requested by the developer.
-The balance of the deposit remaining in an account after deductions for all violations have been made shall be refunded within 30 days of receipt of the written request.
-The responsible party shall have the right of appeal as set forth in section 130-268.
-Notwithstanding any partial refund, the developer shall continue to maintain temporary erosion control devices on those remaining lots for which building permits have not been issued and for any other areas upon which permanent erosion control has not been established. - (3) Transfer of property by developer.
-If the developer sells all of the lots in a subdivision to one purchaser, that purchaser becomes the responsible party for the subdivision, is liable for violation of this article, and shall post an erosion control deposit as required by this article.
-The balance remaining in the original developer's account shall be released as provided herein upon the submission of written proof of transfer of lots and a new erosion control deposit by the purchaser.
+Upon two or more violations of the erosion control standards of the stormwater ordinance, within an exempted subdivision, the director of engineering may, at his discretion, require the erosion control deposit to be paid in full, and may withhold inspections or stop work in the exempted subdivision until the erosion control deposit is paid. - c.
+If the developer sells all of the lots in a subdivision to one purchaser, that purchaser becomes the responsible party for the subdivision and is liable for any and all violations of this article and shall post an erosion control deposit as required by this article.
+The balance remaining in the original developer's account shall be released as provided herein upon the submission of written proof of transfer of all such lots and a new erosion control deposit is submitted by the purchaser.